Family and Medical Leave Act

 Policies and Procedures Manual Section 13

-The amount of family and medical leave available to an employee at any given time is measured by a rolling 12-month period, counted backward from the first day of each occurrence of a family medical leave; no more than 12 weeks of family and medical leave may be taken in any such rolling 12-month period.
+The amount of FMLA qualified leave available to an employee at any given time is measured by a rolling 12-month period, counted backward from the first day of each occurrence of a qualified leave; no more than 12 weeks of a qualified leave may be taken in any such rolling 12-month period.

-- Employees may take family or medical leave as partial absence from employment (a reduced leave) or on an intermittent basis (intermittent leave), under certain circumstances.
+- Employees may take a FMLA qualified leave as partial absence from employment (a reduced leave) or on an intermittent basis (intermittent leave), under certain circumstances.

 "Reduced leave" means a leave schedule that reduces the number of hours worked per workweek or per day.
 A reduced leave is a change in the employee's schedule for a period of time (i.e., from full-time to part-time while an employee is recovering from a serious health condition and is not able to work a full-time schedule).